-As mentioned, regardless of their progression as a brand, Longines watches are still high quality.
-They are compared to other Swiss made, entry-level luxury brands.
+As mentioned, regardless of their progression as a brand, Longines watches are still high quality, and they are compared to other Swiss-made, entry-level luxury brands.

 If you are looking for your first Longines watch, you may want to concentrate on their classic “Heritage” collection that features re-issues of their iconic models.